Your travel expert

 English-speaking naturalist guide

-We will complete our observations with another morning outing.
-The site will be chosen according to the species observed or not the day before.
-The rest of the day will be dedicated to the discovery of the Pantanal.
-The largest wetland on the planet sees the first seasonal rains arrive at the end of October and beginning of November.
+Today, we’ll take another morning outing, choosing the site based on the species observed the previous day.
+The rest of the day will be dedicated to exploring the Pantanal.
+The largest wetland on the planet sees the first seasonal rains arrive at the end of October and the beginning of November.
 Until then, the lack of water forces all animal species into large mixed congregations along the rivers.
-In many places, large reptiles live alongside capybaras and waders.
-Several species of deer cross the swampy expanses where jaguar and maned wolf hunt.
+In many places, large reptiles live alongside capybaras and waterbirds.
+Several species of deer cross the swampy expanses where the jaguar and the maned wolf hunt.
 This phenomenon of seasonal flooding acts as a regulator of the dynamics of animal and plant communities.
-A fragile balance, surprising and full of life.
-The Transpantaneira road, which runs northwards, is long and straight, but also full of surprises and excellent opportunities for wild encounters.
-It is normally a two hour journey between the two accommodations, but given the wide variety of wildlife rich areas, it will probably take much longer than that.
-On arrival at our new accommodation we will take advantage of the various feeding and watering areas to add to our list of new species of tanagers, penelope, caciques, toucans and hummingbirds.
+It’s a fragile balance, surprising and full of life.
+Once again, we will take the Transpantaneira road to our next accommodation.
+Although it’s normally a two-hour journey between the two lodges, it often takes much longer since we usually encounter many animals.
+On arrival at our new accommodation, we will take advantage of the bird feeders to add new species of tanagers, guans, caciques, toucans, and hummingbirds to our list.

 English-speaking naturalist guide, private transport

-Red-legged Seriema, Boat-billed Heron, Sungrebe, et Sunbitern, Blue-throated Piping-Guan, Green et Amazon kingfisher, Agami Heron, Chestnut-eared Aracari, Solitary Black Cacique, Silver-beaked Tanager, Grayish Saltator, Grayish Baywing, Band-tailed Antbird, Rusty-backed Spinetail, Buff-breasted Wren, Large-billed Antwren, Golden-green Woodpecker, Helmeted Manakin, Flavescent Warbler, Ashy-headed Greenlet, Stripe-necked Tody-Tyrant, Black-banded Owl
+Red-legged Seriema, Boat-billed Heron, Sungrebe, Sunbittern, Blue-throated Piping-Guan, Green and Amazon kingfisher, Agami Heron, Chestnut-eared Aracari, Solitary Black Cacique, Silver-beaked Tanager, Grayish Saltator, Grayish Baywing, Band-tailed Antbird, Rusty-backed Spinetail, Buff-breasted Wren, Large-billed Antwren, Golden-green Woodpecker, Helmeted Manakin, Flavescent Warbler, Ashy-headed Greenlet, Stripe-necked Tody-Tyrant, Black-banded Owl

 Located further south in the Pantanal, the Fazenda de Rio Claro has redirected its economic activity towards tourism and conservation.
-Numerous trails lead through the gallery forest areas, which are home to special vegetation, a large number of undergrowth birds and some mammals, including several primates.
-Lastly, from the lodge, we will board our motorboats to discover the meanders of the Rio Claro and discover a large number of aquatic species.
-From the banks, we will walk along the Trilha dos macacos (monkey trails) to try to find some difficult species such as the Common Potoo, several anteaters and flycatchers.
-In the late afternoon we will make a short trip to our new Fazenda.
+Numerous trails lead through the gallery forest areas, home to unique vegetation, many understorey birds, and some mammals, including several primates.
+From the lodge, we will also board our motorboats to explore the bends and curves of the Claro River and discover many aquatic species.
+We will walk along the Monkey Trail by the riverbank to find difficult species such as the Common Potoo, several antbirds, and flycatchers.
+We will make the short trip to our new lodge in the afternoon.

 English-speaking naturalist guide, private transport

-Undulated Tinamou, Roseate Spoonbills, Zigzag herons, Pygmy Kingfisher, Chestnut-bellied Guan, White-fronted et Pale-crested Woodpeckers, White-lored et Cinereous-breasted Spinetails, Planalto Slaty Antshrike, Subtropical Doradito, Red-billed Scythebill, Flavescent Warbler, Moustached et Fawn-breasted Wrens, Purplish Jay, Nanday Parakeets, Saffron Finch et Chestnut-bellied Guan.
-Helmeted Manakin, Stripe-necked TodyTyrant, Plain Inezia, Flavescent Warbler, Large-billed Antwren, Pale-crested Woodpecker, White-eyed Attila, Rusty-fronted Tody-Flycatcher, Forest Elaenia, Moustached Wren, Golden-green Woodpecker, Rufous-tailed Jacamar et White-lored Spinetail, Mottled Owl, Black-banded Owl
+Undulated Tinamou, Roseate Spoonbills, Zigzag herons, Pygmy Kingfisher, Chestnut-bellied Guan, White-fronted and Pale-crested Woodpeckers, White-lored and Cinereous-breasted Spinetails, Planalto Slaty Antshrike, Subtropical Doradito, Red-billed Scythebill, Flavescent Warbler, Moustached and Fawn-breasted Wrens, Purplish Jay, Nanday Parakeets, Saffron Finch and Chestnut-bellied Guan.
+Helmeted Manakin, Stripe-necked TodyTyrant, Plain Inezia, Flavescent Warbler, Large-billed Antwren, Pale-crested Woodpecker, White-eyed Attila, Rusty-fronted Tody-Flycatcher, Forest Elaenia, Moustached Wren, Golden-green Woodpecker, Rufous-tailed Jacamar and White-lored Spinetail, Mottled Owl, Black-banded Owl

 Located on the banks of the Pixaim River, between Cerrado and riparian vegetation, this private reserve is entirely dedicated to conservation and tourism.
-These 360 hectares are home, in addition to 360 species of birds, a large number of mammals, including the giant otter, caiman, capibara, several species of primate and the rare Ocelot and the mythical Tapir.
-The trails in the reserve allow an excellent approximation of the different sites of interest including the observation tower and the Pixaim River.
-After this long day of observation we continue north to our last fazenda.
-First night walk after dinner to try to observe owls, whippoorwills and potoos.
+These 360 hectares are home to, in addition to 360 species of birds, a large number of mammals, including the giant otter, caiman, capibara, several species of primate, and the rare Ocelot and the mysterious Tapir.
+The trails in the reserve grant us privileged access to key observation sites, including the observation tower and the Pixaim River.
+After a long day of birding and mammal watching, we continue north to our last lodge.
+On our first night walk after dinner, we will try to observe owls, nightjars, and potoos.

 English-speaking naturalist guide, private transport

-King Vulture, Chaco Chachalaca, Rufous Hornero, Gray-crested Cachalote, Amazon Kingfishers, Toco Toucans, Yellow-billed et Red-crested cardinals, Purplish Jay, Orange-backed Troupial, Bay-wings, Grayish Saltator, Picazuro Pigeon, Long-tailed Ground-Doves, Chestnut-eared Aracaris, Campo Flickers, Vermilion Flycatchers, White-rumped Monjitas, Bare-faced Curassows, Hyacinth Macaw, Chotoy Spinetail, Helmeted Manakin, Blue-crowned Trogon, White-wedged Piculet, Mato Grosso et Band-tailed Antbird, Large-billed Antwren, Greater Thornbirds Fawn-breasted Wren, Capped Heron, Green Ibis, Wood Stork, Osprey, Southern Caracara, Giant Wood-rail, Green-and-rufous Kingfisher.
+King Vulture, Chaco Chachalaca, Rufous Hornero, Gray-crested Cachalote, Amazon Kingfishers, Toco Toucans, Yellow-billed and Red-crested Cardinals, Purplish Jay, Orange-backed Troupial, Bay-wings, Grayish Saltator, Picazuro Pigeon, Long-tailed Ground-Doves, Chestnut-eared Aracaris, Campo Flickers, Vermilion Flycatchers, White-rumped Monjitas, Bare-faced Curassows, Hyacinth Macaw, Chotoy Spinetail, Helmeted Manakin, Blue-crowned Trogon, White-wedged Piculet, Mato Grosso and Band-tailed Antbird, Large-billed Antwren, Greater Thornbirds, Fawn-breasted Wren, Capped Heron, Green Ibis, Wood Stork, Osprey, Southern Caracara, Giant Wood-rail, Green-and-rufous Kingfisher.

-The different types of woodland habitats as well as the open vegetation areas, combined with the multiple special facilities of this farm-reserve, allow for the easiest and most surprising observations of this region of the Northern Pantanal.
-We will combine day and night walks, travel by safari truck, climbing to observation towers and stalking areas to visit the different ecotones of this conservation area: swamps, savannahs, riparian vegetation, gallery forest, flooded pastures, are all biotopes present here.
-A new night out will take us on the trail of some emblematic mammals: giant armadillo, crab-eating fox, anteater, south american tapir.
+The different woodland habitats, open vegetation areas, and many special observation facilities on this farm-reserve allow for the most accessible and special wildlife encounters in this region of the northern Pantanal.
+We will combine day and night walks, explore on a safari vehicle, climb the observation towers, and visit the different ecosystems of this conservation area: swamps, savannahs, riparian vegetation, gallery forest, flooded pastures, and more.
+We will also be on the trail of some of South America’s most emblematic mammals: the Giant Armadillo, Crab-eating Fox, Giant Anteater, and South American Tapir.

 English-speaking naturalist guide, private transport

-In the middle of these flooded savannas, other ecosystems cut through the landscape, such as the gallery forests, which we will also explore.
-A short drive up the Transpantaneira road will be our last opportunity to complete our species list and our collection of beautiful photos.
-Along the red dirt road we will look for various waders, raptors and alcids, but also our last mammals and large reptiles.
-Arrival in the late afternoon near the airport of Cuiaba where we will spend the night.
-If the weather allows it, we will have the possibility to rest by the swimming pool in order to regain strength for the second part of the trip.
+We will also explore other ecosystems, such as gallery forest, which punctuate the landscapes of the flooded savannah.
+Another short drive up the Transpantaneira road will be our final opportunity to add new species to our list and our photography portfolio.
+Along this red dirt road, we will look for waterbirds, raptors, and our last mammals and reptiles.
+We will arrive in the late afternoon near the airport in Cuiaba, where we will spend the night.
+If the weather allows, we can rest by the swimming pool to recharge our batteries for the second part of the trip.

 English-speaking naturalist guide, private transport